raztvi/VismaACLabs/README.md

 Additional references and resources can be found [here](/docs/References.md).

+Also, if it helps, the course outline can be found [here](/docs/CourseOutline.md).

 Below you can read about some specifications and technical details and requirements.

 ## Functional requirements